juanniaoxx/Function_Programming/SICP/note/Building_Abstractions_with_Procedures.md

 > [!note]
 >
-> 1. if self-evalutaing, return value
+> 1. if self-evaluating, return value
-> 2. if a name, return value associated whit name in enviroment.
+> 2. if a name, return value associated whit name in environment.
 > 3. if a special form, do something special
 > 4. if a combination, then
->    1. Evaluate all of the subexpression of combination(in any order)
+>    1. Evaluate all of the subexpressions of combination(in any order)
 >    2. apply the operator to the values of the operands (arguments) and return result

 |                                |                             |